quobyte/openstack_patches/full_quobyte_patch/README.md

 #### Usage for the full source tree driver patches

-These patches can be applied by navigating to the respective project source root directory and running:
+These patches can be applied by navigating to the respective project source root directory and running for Cinder:

     patch -p0 < /path/to/patchfile

+And for Nova:

+    patch -p1 < /path/to/patchfile

 ### Changelog